Estimated reading time: 3 minutes, 29 seconds

 Who Is the Leader?

 I am constantly working to discover even more ways to get the entire ball rolling in the right direction.
 From voraciously reading business books to regular outreach to the movers and shakers of our industry, my toolbox is overflowing with great ideas and proven techniques that work.
-Beyond that, I have the luxury of being willing to entertain and or modify anything to enhance my little company’s reputation for a great product, great place to work, and an awesome client experience that is repeatable.
+Beyond that, I have the luxury of being willing to entertain and or modify anything to enhance my little company’s reputation for a great product, a great place to work, and an awesome client experience that is repeatable.

 We Had a Breakthrough